 12 Life Secrets From People Who Have Lived the Longest

-While researching his book “30 Lessons for Living: Tried & True Advice from the Wisest Americans,” Karl Pillemer interviewed 1,000 people between the ages of 65 and 108, and many of them gave the same advice: “Treat your body like you’re going to need it for 100 years.”
+While researching his book “30 Lessons for Living: Tried & True Advice from the Wisest Americans,” Cornell professor Karl Pillemer, Ph.D., interviewed 1,000 people between the ages of 65 and 108, and many of them gave the same advice: “Treat your body like you’re going to need it for 100 years.”
 According to the elders, a common misconception made during youth was that they’d rather die sooner and keep smoking, eating poorly and not exercising.
-Then, later in life many of them learned from personal experience that modern medical science can often prolong life for better or for worse.
-“They realized that bad habits don’t mean you’ll drop dead 10 years earlier, but rather that you could be sentencing yourself to many years of chronic illness,” says Pillemer.
+Then, later in life, many of them learned from personal experience that modern medical science can often prolong life—for better or for worse.
+“They realized that bad habits don’t mean you’ll drop dead 10 years earlier, but rather that you could be sentencing yourself to many years of chronic illness,” Pillemer says.
 “People talk about adding years to life, but it’s equally important to add life to years.”

-Go ahead and enjoy that pinot noir or red zinfandel.
-A Harvard research study published in March 2013 found that the resveratrol compound in red wines may promote health and longevity.
+Go ahead and enjoy that pinot noir: A Harvard research study published in March 2013 found that the resveratrol compound in red wines may promote health and longevity.
 A polyphenol antioxidant, resveratrol directly activates SIRT1, a type of sirtuin protein.
 Sirtuins are genes that can help protect the body against diseases associated with aging, and SIRT1 specifically helps vitalize beneficial cell mitochondria that would otherwise deteriorate during the aging process.
-If you’re not a wine drinker, you might want to load up on grapes, peanuts and berries because these foods also contain ample amounts of resveratrol.
+If you’re not a wine drinker, try loading up on grapes, peanuts and berries—all of which contain ample amounts of resveratrol.
 Or simply take a resveratrol supplement for an easy antioxidant fix.

 Nootropics are known as “smart drugs,” thanks to their ability to improve cognition, memory, focus and other mental functions.
 One of these compounds, piracetam, is widely used around the world to treat dementia and other aging-related cognitive issues and may have a positive effect in the treatment of Alzheimer’s.
 It accomplishes this end by helping to improve blood flow and oxygen usage, as does a similar compound, oxiracetam.
 “Many of the compounds can impact life and longevity by balancing neurotransmitters that are overworked,” explains Pure Nootropics co-founder Eric Balaster.
 “Piracetam and its similar family of compounds are very useful for protecting the neurons of the brain.”
 Not interested in taking a supplement?
 Try eating chocolate or drinking green tea: They naturally contain nootropics.